Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 Publisher Portal Guide
 ===
 The [Publisher Portal](http://publish.windowsazure.com) in a web site where you can create and manage your offering.
-Using the Publishing Portal you will:
+Using the Publisher Portal you will:

 1. Tell us about your company, e.g. who do we contact for customer support, and where do we send electronic payments.
 2. Create your offering, including registering your Resource Provider.